Day 1: Arrival in Ushuaia

 Later, the ship's course will zigzag back through the Bransfield Strait heading south-westwards towards Mikkelsen Harbour and Cierva Cove.
 In this area, we will partake on zodiac excursions through the pack ice, marvelling at the myriad of shapes and colours of these ancient formations.
 There will be plenty of photo opportunities and time to experience the scenery and wildlife of this amazing region, with the ultimate plan to make landings on the Antarctic continent.
 The scenery here, from the colossal icebergs to the seemingly endless Antarctic ice-sheet with distant high mountains, is truly breathtaking.

 Later, we sail past or maybe even land on the Orne Islands with its large colonies of Chinstrap Penguin and a beautiful view across the Gerlache Strait to Cuverville Island.
 Cuverville Island is home to the region’s largest Gentoo Penguin colony and most of the region’s breeding bird species.

 Days 18 to 19: At sea in the Drake Passage

 Sadly, we will bid farewell to this frozen wonderland and head north through the famous Drake Passage between Antarctica and Tierra del Fuego.

-Today we cruise into the Beagle Channel and land at Ushuaia in the early morning.
+Today the ship makes its way back into the Beagle Channel to land at Ushuaia in the early morning.
 This provides another chance to see sea and land birds of Tierra del Fuego, before bidding farewell to the fellow travellers with whom we have shared this remarkable voyage of a lifetime